Snitkin-Lab-Umich/Anaerobe-genomics-workshop/README.md

 Annotating antimicrobial resistance (AMR) genes and mutations with AMRfinderPlus
 --------------------------------------------------------------------------------
+When investigating bacterial pathogens it is often of interest to catalog antibiotic resistance and virulence factors present in genomes.
+A common tool to perform this task is [AMRfinderplus](https://github.com/ncbi/amr).
+AMR finder plus compares genes from your genome to a curated database of resistance/virulence genes, as well as resistance mutations for several epidemiologically important organisms.

+Applying AMRfinderplus to our outbreak genomes shows that they have many antibiotic resistance genes, as one might expect for a healthcare associated lineage like ST258.
+Of greatest interest is the presence of the _Klebsiella pneumoniae_ carbapenemase (KPC) enzyme, which confers carbapenem resistance and makes CRKP infections difficult to treat.

 Downloading public data to put local genomes in context
 -------------------------------------------------------